-The major issue with rear facing in a flat or reclined angle is the reduction in the safety/performance compared to a more upright position.
+The major issue with rear-facing in a flat or reclined angle is the reduction in the safety/performance compared to a more upright position.
 This is the challenge for the designers and engineers of infant carriers.
-Fortunately advances in car seat technology has led to some fantastic options for parents that balances the crash performance with the comfort and requirements of a newborn baby.
+Fortunately, advances in car seat technology have led to some fantastic options for parents that balances the crash performance with the comfort and requirements of a newborn baby.

 So what are the lie flat options?

 There are a few options for all with their own benefits and considerations.
 Like with all products there isn't the perfect option for all parents, but hopefully, this little guide will help to clarify your options.
 Of course, you can contact us directly to discuss your particular requirements.

 This option has been around for a while, but only relativity recently the safety and performance has improved.
 This option gives a completely flat position and is usually positioned horizontally across the three rear seats.
 Most will be installed with the vehicle seat belts from positions 2 and 4 or behind the driver and behind the passenger.
 Recently there has been a range of lie-flat carrycots which offer Isofix installation.
 This includes the Jane Matrix Light 2 the new Maxi-Cosi Jade carrycot which works on the updated 3Wayfix Base.
 The Matrix and Transporter from Jane are both approved to the current R44/04 regulation whereas the new Maxi-Cosi Jade carrycot is approved to the new R129 regulations offering improved side impact protection.

 In addition to the lie-flat traveling position, the benefit of these carrycot/infant carriers is that they can also be used as a carrycot on a compatible chassis.
 Often parents will need to use a carrycot with their chosen pram so why not one you can use in the car too?

 The disadvantages of this type of lie-flat car seat are